taxus-d/COVID-19_plus_Russia/README.md

   text='Confirmed decreased for Republic of Crimea from 20 to 16')
   ```
   That means that Yandex counters decrease their values.
 We can't name the
   reason, probably there were some corrections.
+One possible reason - splitting
+  the Crimea into `Crimea` and `Sevastopol`.

 #### 30.03.2020